Our whale watching cruise is truly exceptional vacation value for everyone.

 Come experience our incredible Whale Watching tour from the picturesque southern Gold Coast.
 Meeting up at the Ivory Marina to board the Coolangatta Whale Watch vessel, we only have a short boat ride until we are out on the open ocean and looking for whales.
 Since we are unobstructed views of this magnificent gentle giant of the ocean at play.

-Our experienced and friendly crew skippered by Captain Steve will make you feel welcome, comfortable and most importantly safe.
+Our experienced and friendly crew skippered by Captain Stephen will make you feel welcome, comfortable and most importantly safe.
 We provide an informative and entertaining commentary of whale behavior, and are committed to providing you with a close encounter that will truly “BLOW YOU AWAY“!

 Boarding the vessel takes place at the Ivory Marina 156 Wharf St, Tweed Heads at 8:20 am NSW local time.